bll123/ballroomdj-4/README.txt

    'Write BDJ3 Compatible Audio Tags' is on).

 Known Issues:
-  Mac OS
-    - The drop-downs do not work properly the first time.
-They have to be closed and then re-opened.
-    - Dialogs do not grab focus.
   Windows
     - The marquee position is not saved when it is iconified (close the window instead).